 Cast (English dub): Mimi Woods, Richard George, William Frederick, Abe Lasser / (Japanese original language): Atsuko Tanaka, Akio Otsuka, Koichi Yamadera, Yutaka Nakano

 Director: Mamoru Oshii

-Screenplay: Kazunori Ito (based on the comic book by Masamune Shirow)
+Screenplay: Kazunori Ito (based on the manga by Masamune Shirow)